mauhftw/paginas-amarillas-scrapper/README.md

 # Paginas amarillas scraper

-A CLI tool developed in BASH for scraping https://www.paginasamarillas.com.ar (works for others paginasamarillas ccTLD).
+A CLI tool developed in BASH for scraping https://www.paginasamarillas.com.ar (works for others yellow pages with other ccTLD).

 ## Summary